 Unless you are trying to see the migrating grey whales in January or February, the weather is almost always perfect year-round.
 After the hike, you can take advantage of exploring other things around this area.

 Many people stay about an hour on average, but you easily spend a couple of hours after exploring all it has to offer.

 There are plenty of reasons why you should go out this summer and take a trek at the Bayside Trail in San Diego.
 In this blog, we will break down the 10 reasons why the Bayside Trail is one of the best ones to explore.

 10 reasons why you should trek the Bayside Trail

 - The weather is almost always perfect at Cabrillo National Monument.
 With the exception of some gloomy weather (i.e June gloom).
 But if it’s perfect then get yourself out there!

-- It’s an easy hike: The hike is easy for the non-hiker.
+- It’s an moderate hike: The hike is considered moderately steep.
 According to source, the trail is mostly flat with a slight incline of 340 foot elevation gain.
 It may be challenging for some people so just know yourself.
 The path is both dirt and pavement.

 - The total hiking trail is 2.5 miles round trip and it takes approximately anywhere from one to two hours depending on your pace.
 Everyone is different.

 - You can also catch the panoramic views of San Diego Bay next to the Juan Cabrillo Monument.
 In addition, you will find amazing views of San Diego Bay, Coronado Bridge, North Island Naval Air Station, and the mountains of Mexico towards the south.